Mostéfa Merarda: Évian Accords and Tripoli Conference

 As soon as he returned to Tunis after the February CNRA meeting, he and his companions made arrangements to travel to Morocco to welcome the Cinq.
 He flew to Morocco via Italy and Spain, and during his stay in Morocco, a visit was organized to the western border to give the freed leaders an opportunity to learn about the realities of the ALN and its organization.

 On his return to Tunisia, he received an invitation dated May 7, 1962, to attend the Tripoli Conference scheduled for May 25–31 of the same year.
 After the conference, he returned to Tunis, where he remained until the day of the referendum on self-determination.
 According to Mostéfa Merarda's memoirs, Houari Boumédiène did not want to let him return home with El Hadj Lakhdar, to keep him close to him and team up after their return to Algeria.
-Howeber, Mostéfa went with him anyways.
+However, Mostéfa went with him anyways.
 Boumédiène, in turn, issued instructions to prevent him from leaving Tunisian territory.
 The Algerian border army made him get off the bus linking Algeria and Tunisia three times, but in the end they let him pass and he was able to reach the town of Batna.